 External merits review

-Where the disputed decision was made by the Minister – that is, decisions made originally by the Minister and decisions following internal review by the Minister – external merits review through the Administrative Appeals Tribunal (AAT) can be sought.
-Like internal review, merits review involves the AAT reviewing all the relevant facts, and then affirming, varying or setting aside the disputed decision.
+Where the disputed decision was made by the Minister – that is, decisions made originally by the Minister and decisions following internal review by the Minister – external merits review through the Administrative Review Tribunal (ART) may be sought.
+Like internal review, merits review involves the ART reviewing all the relevant facts, and then affirming, varying or setting aside the disputed decision.

-Applications must be made in writing (via email or letter, or completing either an online or paper application form), and submitted to the AAT within 28 days of receiving the notice of the disputed decision.
+Applications must be made in writing (via email or letter, or completing either an online or physical application form), and submitted to the ART within 28 days of receiving the notice of the disputed decision although extensions may be requested.
 Application fees apply.

-Further information on merits review can be found on the AAT's website.
+Further information on merits review can be found on the ART's website.

 Judicial review

-All decisions – whether original export decisions or review decisions by either the Minister or the AAT – are subject to judicial review by the courts.
+All decisions – whether original permit refusal or prohibition decisions, or review decisions by either the Minister or the ART – are subject to judicial review by the courts.
 This form of review differs significantly from merits review.
-Unlike merits review, it assesses only the legality of the decision and can only be sought to rectify errors of law.
+Unlike merits review, it can only assess the legality of the decision and can only be sought to rectify errors of law.

 Other avenues